Coconut Cream Pie

 • ½ teaspoon coconut flavoring

-• cup shredded coconut for topping
+• cup shredded toasted coconut for topping

 Instructions

-• Cook, stirring constantly until it starts to boil slightly and thicken, then reduce heat to low, cover the pan and cook for an additional 5 minutes, stirring often.
+• Drizzle the milk/sugar mixture into the hot milk, whisking constantly as you drizzle it in.
+Cook, stirring constantly until it starts to simmer slightly and thicken, then reduce heat to low heat, cover the pan and cook for an additional 5 minutes, stirring often.

 • Place the egg yolks in a small bowl and whisk them to break up the yolks.
+Remove ¼ cup of the hot cream mixture and add it to the eggs, whisking constantly.
+This is called tempering the eggs.

-• Add in the butter, coconut flavor and shredded coconut.
-Stir well.
+• Remove the pan from the heat.
+Add in the butter, coconut flavor and shredded coconut.
+Stir well with a rubber spatula.

-• Use a high powered hand mixer or stand mixer to beat the cold cream, sugar and coconut flavor until stiff peaks form.
+• Once the pie is cool, prepare the whipped cream.
+Use a high powered hand mixer or stand mixer to beat the cold cream, sugar and coconut flavor until stiff peaks form.

-• Sprinkle the remaining coconut flakes over the top of the pie.
+• Spread the whipped cream over the cooled pie.
+Sprinkle the toasted coconut flakes over the top of the pie.

 • Refrigerate until serving and refrigerate any leftovers.